Exploring Dense Retrieval for Dialogue Response Selection: Related Work

-So far, the most famous dialog response selection framework is the recall-then-rerank pipeline framework, which consists of cascaded recall and rerank modules.
-Recall module first recalls a coarse-grained candidate set from the whole corpus based on the semantic correlation and the word overlap between a given query and the candidate's context, such as TF-IDF and BM25 module.
-Then, rerank module ranks the coarse-grained candidate set by using the heavy ranking models, for example, the cross-encoder models.
-However, because the size of the coarse-grained candidate set is relative small, the overall performance of the recall-then-rerank pipeline framework cannot be guaranteed.
-In this paper, we explore the end-to-end framework for dialog response selection, which directly selects the proper responses from the whole corpus in an end-to-end fashion.
+The most popular and widely used framework for dialogue response selection is the recall-then-rerank pipeline framework \cite{wu-etal-2017-sequential,Fu2020ContexttoSessionMU}, which consists of cascaded recall and re-rank modules.
+Recall module (e.g., BM25 \cite{Robertson2009ThePR} and docTTTTTquery \cite{Cheriton2019FromDT}) first recalls a coarse-grained candidate set from the whole corpus based on the similarity between a given query and the candidate's context.
+Then, the heavy re-rank module (e.g., cross-encoder models) ranks the coarse-grained candidate set, and the dialogue system will return the response with the highest matching degree to the user.
+Unlike the conventional pipeline framework that usually contains two models or modules, our DR-BERT could be used to conduct both the recall and re-rank process.
+Besides, since the interaction layer re-uses the representations provided by the dual-encoder model in DR-BERT, it only introduces very little re-rank computational overhead.